collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Example: DjangoCon US Website as a "Shared Repository"

 The second year that I helped with the DangoCon US website, I became a maintainer, so I was given write permission to the DjangoCon US website repo.
-I could make changes directly within the repo, along with the other maintainers.
+I could make changes and submit a pull request within the DjangoCon US website repo, along with the other maintainers.
+I no longer needed a fork.
 This is called the "Shared Repository" Model.
-I no longer needed a fork.

 </td></tr>